-From the point of view of Frobisher, interest in a black stone randomly grabbed during a visit to an island in the Arctic led to the main goal of the voyages to be derailed.
-Frobisher had to forget about finding the Northwest Passage and concentrate on a mining expedition.
-Both main goal and distraction were loosing propositions.
-The ore was valueless rock.
-The search for the passage would have ended in disaster, much like Henry Hudson’s later voyages.
+From Frobisher’s POV, interest in a black stone randomly grabbed during a visit to an island in the Arctic led to the main goal of the voyages becoming derailed.
+Frobisher had to forget his main goal of finding the Northwest Passage and concentrate on a questionable mining expedition.
+He must have known that both goals were loosing propositions and that must have deeply affected his sense of self-importance.
+Although he didn’t know it at the time, The ore was valueless black rock.
+And in any case, the search for the Northwest passage would have ended in disaster, much like Henry Hudson’s later voyages.

-Of the many writings on the life and activities of Martin Frobisher, the following lists books which I have found most useful.
+Of the many writings on the life and activities of Martin Frobisher, the following are the resources I have found most useful.
 The list is far from comprehensive.

 Primary sources